 Composer and violinist Tommy Dougherty (b.
 1990) is a native of Pittsburgh, Pennsylvania and is a composer of orchestral, chamber, and solo works.

-Over the past several years, Tommy’s music has been performed by Alarm Will Sound, the Aspen Contemporary Ensemble, Aspen Conducting Academy Orchestra, Kinetic: The Conductorless Ensemble, the Shepherd School Symphony Orchestra, and the Eastman Philharmonia.
+Over the past several years, Tommy’s music has been performed by the Modern Violin Ensemble (MoVE), Alarm Will Sound, the Aspen Contemporary Ensemble, Aspen Conducting Academy Orchestra, Kinetic: The Conductorless Ensemble, Thornton School Symphony Orchestra, Shepherd School Symphony Orchestra, and Eastman Philharmonia.
 In 2016 and 2017, Tommy was a recipient of two ASCAP Morton Gould Young Composers Awards.

 To hear Tommy’s music, go to: